kasp1/Dozer/README.md

 ## Install

-0. If you have Dozer 3 or earlier installed, uninstall it first (find Dozer in the Apps & Features dialog, click it and select Uninstall).
+0. If you have Dozer 3 or earlier installed, uninstall it first (find Dozer in the *Apps & Features* settings dialog, click it and select Uninstall).
 1. Download a release archive for your platform from the [Releases page](https://github.com/kasp1/Dozer/releases) and unzip it to a safe folder.
 2. Add that folder to your PATH.
     - [How to add to PATH on Windows](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14))